Ritik226/project2/README.md

 # Document
-Type here :- This repository was created bt user02 and user03
+Type here :- This repository was created bt user02 and user